 Student Hardship Fund

-The Student Hardship Fund was established to support Edinboro University students who are experiencing financial challenges due to catastrophic or unforeseen events.
+The Student Hardship Fund was established to support PennWest Edinboro students who are experiencing financial challenges due to catastrophic or unforeseen events.
 If you are in need of assistance, please complete the online application for consideration.
 The process is quick, easy and confidential.
 For more information, contact the Financial Aid Office at 814-732-3500.

 With the help of our generous donors, we offer scholarship funds to bridge the gap between the cost of a university degree and the financial resources available to our students.
 We are focused on improving our student’s ability to persist and complete their education with a conferred degree.
 For more information, contact the Financial Aid Office at 814-732-3500.